-- A. The 'presumption in favour of sustainable development' does not apply. - B. The Council is expected to apply a 20% buffer to its 5-Year Land Supply.
-The Council has already applied a 20% buffer to its 5-Year Land Supply in its Housing Trajectory for the Local Plan Examination. - C. The Council is expected to prepare a Housing Delivery Test Action Plan, outlining the barriers to housing delivery and ways in which the Council will look to improve delivery.
+The Council was expected to apply a 20% buffer to its 5-year land supply.
+In addition it was expected to prepare a Housing Delivery Action Plan, outlining the barriers to housing delivery and the ways in which the Council will look to improve delivery.